eriezelagera/jutils/README.md

 #----------------------------------------------------------

-#SMSModule Framework - simple utility for sending and reading SMS from a GSM modem.
+SMSModule - simple utility for sending and reading SMS from a GSM modem.

 	Installation SMSLib:
 	Before using this SMS Utility, necessary libraries and drivers must be downloaded first at